It is difficult to say with any certainty when Regent Sound first opened its doors as a studio.

 What is clear about that time, was there was a huge demand from the many famous music publishers on the street for their musicians, composers and arrangers to rehearse arrangements and record acetates of the many songs being bought and sold all along the street.

 Denmark St was and has always been the hub of the British music industry and as a result there is a rich history in every building here.
-The sheer volume of music being created, bought and sold here in those days was astonishing.
+The sheer volume of music being created, bought and sold here in those early days was astonishing.
 The whole street lived and breathed music.
 So it was that the many in house, local theatre, national and traveling musicians as well as songwriters, publicists, agents and managers all came though the street regularly.
 A huge proportion of the music made would have come to Regent Sound to be performed, recorded and cut to acetate.

 By the mid 60's the entire industry was changing.
 With the success of the Beatles and the advent of them writing their own songs.
 Many publishers feared the worse as the majority of young bands embraced writing their own music.
 It was during this period that Regent Sound was bought by the affluent, eccentric and forward thinking James Baring, Lord Revelstoke, heir of the Barings bank family, and a charismatic socialite.
-He was acquainted with the Beatles and the Stones and actively encouraged young bands and musicians to use the studio.
+He was well acquainted with the Beatles and the Stones and actively encouraged young bands and musicians to use the studio.

 This resulted in the Rolling Stones recording their debut album, first EP and the majority of their second album here.
 After the huge success of their debut album the studio was inundated with young bands who wanted to record here.
 Because it was independent, the bands largely had control over what they recorded and it was far cheaper than any of the larger studios.
 Rumour has it that the Stones recording time was never actually paid for as it was all done on a promise.

 Under Baring's ownership and a stream of talented engineers including Bill Farley and Howard Yentis the studio flourished and although modest, it became known for its unique and special sound.